1.01 Out Of Their League is a face-to-face non-profit league using an

 6.07 Unequal trades result in additional players being placed in the minors.

-teams will play a best-of-five series within a three-day period
+will play a best-of-five series within a three-day period with one day

-best record will host the third best record.
-The winners of these
+The division's second best record will host the third best record.
+The

-two seven-game series will meet in the OOTL Championship, hosted
+winners of these two seven-game series will meet in the OOTL Championship,

 7.02 The team with the better record in each series has the home-field advantage.
 Games will be split 4-3 or 3-4 determined by the better record's choice prior to start of play.